panta-123/hcana_container_doc/docs/html/_sources/sbs-offline.rst.txt

 I have build my image with the name at "`sbs_offline.sif`"

 Lets write a bash script to run on ifarm.
-Filename for this eaxmple is run_gmn_replay_apptainer.sh .
+Filename for this example is run_gmn_replay_apptainer.sh .
 To make it work with you, please change the paths in "modify as you need" part of code.

 .. code-block:: bash